matthewpdias/Scoreboard/README.md

 ##Design Pattern:
   - For our design pattern we went with a facade design pattern.
 Our class
     'CScoreboard' is inherited from 'IScoreboard.'
-  - We went with a facade design pattern because the class IScoreboard that
+  - We went with a adapter design pattern because we repurposed c++ vectors and c++ maps to 'adapt' to our use case.
-    was provided to us is a abstract class.
-So we had no choice but to inherit
-    it.